A Pictorial Representation of Product Operator Formalism: Non-Classical Vector Diagrams for Multidim

 This site presents a pictorial description of the product operator formalism using a non-classical vector approach.
 This approach allows for the representation of any arbitrary multidimensional or heteronuclear NMR experiment.
 A description of a complete set of 16 vector representations for weakly-coupled two-spin (I=1/2) systems is given followed by an extension of this set to three-spin systems.
 Finally the concepts of coherence transfer, multiple quantum spectroscopy and phase cycling are ill

-This site provides an introduction to principal component analysis, beginning with a glossary of important terms before taking the reader through the process of completing a principal component analysis.
-One limitation to the site is its reliance on Minitab and SPSS for calculations.
-Users without access to these programs can reproduce the calculations using other software packages, such as the freeware program R. Prior knowledge of basic statistics is assumed; thus, the site is most appropriate
+This site provides an introduction to the use of multiple regression, beginning with a glossary of important terms before taking the reader through a review of bivariate regression and the implementation and interpretation of multiple regression.
+One limitation to the site is its reliance on Minitab for calculations.
+Users, however, can reproduce the calculations using other software packages, such as SPSS or Excel.
+Prior knowledge of the basics of bivariate regression is assumed; thus, the site

 Virtual Crime Scene-Autopsy of a Murder

 This site is designed to explore the interaction of crime scene investigation and forensic science Visitors are taken to a crime site where a murder took place.
 Relevant items of physical evidence are identified and the viewer is allowed to transport each item into a virtual crime.
 In the laboratory the viewer is allowed to select the appropriate technology to examine the selected item of evidence.
 Explanations are provided to educate the viewer on the theory and applications of a variety of for